 When artist Missy Dunaway accepted a Fulbright Research Fellowship to study Anatolian textiles in Istanbul in 2013, she didn’t know that her side project — a travel sketchbook — would soon become her most celebrated work.
 Today, the fantastic scenes and short poems in Missy’s sketchbook remain some of her favorite souvenirs.
-We caught up with her to learn more about her process, inspirations, and favorite travel memories.
+Not long ago, we caught up with the artist herself to learn more about her process, inspirations, and favorite travel memories.

-When did you decide to start keeping a travel sketchbook?
+When did you decide to keep a travel sketchbook?
 Where did the idea come from?

 It wasn’t a conscious decision; it just grew out of habit, as I’ve kept a sketchbook since college.
 Painting in my sketchbook has been a part of my daily routine for over a decade, so it naturally took on diary-like qualities.
 The subject matter became increasingly autobiographical, and the sketchbook itself slowly evolved into the visual journal it is today.

 The book’s small size was convenient in my dorm room, then in my first shoebox apartment, and then when I started traveling in 2013.
 It was easy to pack and carry abroad, and the paintings recorded my experiences along the way.

 Each page evokes a different mood, from somber to exuberant.
 How do you choose your subjects?

 I’m attracted to light that conveys a strong mood and atmosphere, from quiet twilight to dramatic sunsets.
 I use my phone to snap photos throughout the day and give myself visual reminders of what to paint later.
 I don’t have any professional equipment, so my photography usually falls short — nighttime scenes are reduced to flat shadows, daytime scenes are often washed out with glare, and points of interest become lost in the overall composition.
 The colors, atmospheres, and temperatures are often inaccurate, so I try to correct these elements or exaggerate them for effect when I paint them.